 Wargreymon began its life as a Power-Up Letdown for Metalgreymon, and was widely reviled for being relatively weak for it's level, having the lowest possible lifespan and even having an abnormally high after battle injury rate.
 Overtime, as a result of animated adaptations, his flaws tend to be glossed over, lending him a needed air of competence.

-While Vegito was already a Story Breaker Power in the Dragon Ball manga, the Dragon Ball Z anime made him even more so.
-In the manga, he immediately turn Super Saiyan when fighting Majin Buu, and flattens him.
-In the anime, he spends an episode fighting Buu without turning Super Saiyan, which as onesided as the fight after he transforms, he still dominates the fight to the point it's clear he didn't actually NEED to transform to overpower Buu, he just did to humiliate him.
+While Vegito was already a Story-Breaker Power in the Dragon Ball manga, the Dragon Ball Z anime made him even more so.
+In the manga, he immediately turns Super Saiyan when fighting Majin Buu, and flattens him.
+In the anime, he spends an episode fighting Buu without turning Super Saiyan, which as onesided as the fight after he transforms, he still dominates the fight to the point it's clear he didn't actually need to transform to overpower Buu, he just did to humiliate him.

 A Downplayed example, but Freeza put up a much better fight with Super Saiyan Goku in the anime compared to the manga.
 In the manga, although Freeza did decently, it was clear from the outset that he never had a chance of winning and that was before his power started to fail him.
 In the anime, Freeza got several good hits in and gave Goku the fight of his life (although he still had no real chance of winning) before his stamina gave and was reduced to a non-threat by the end of the battle.